technical details:

 - Donald Haines

 - Small part.
-He's with the kids in the schoolyard scene, but only has one line.
+He's with the kids in the schoolyard scene, but only has two lines.

 - Bobby "Bonedust" Young